thelastpickle/cassandra-reaper/README.md

 Documentation and Help
 ------------------------

 The full documentation is available at the [Reaper website](http://cassandra-reaper.io/).
-The [source for the website](https://github.com/thelastpickle/reaper-site) is available as well, and pull requests are encouraged!
+The source for the site is located in this repo at `src/docs`.

 Have a question?
 Please ask on the [reaper mailing list](https://groups.google.com/forum/#!forum/tlp-apache-cassandra-reaper-users)!